ricpol/pygrister/doc/conf.rst

   to put here just the values you want to modify;
 - finally, you may supply your values as environment variables.

-Note that a value declared in a location will override those in the lower layers.
+Note that a value declared in a place will override those in the lower layers.
 For instance, if you do nothing, the value for the ``GRIST_TEAM_SITE`` key will default to ``docs``; if you write something like ``"GRIST_TEAM_SITE": "myteam"`` in your json file, then it will be ``myteam``;